ArtalkJS/Artalk/README.en.md

 ## Feedback

-Thanks for the help and feedback provided by the community, if you have good suggestions and comments, please go to [ISSUES](https://github.com/ArtalkJS/Artalk/issues) to let us know at any time.
+Thanks for the help and feedback provided by the community, if you have good suggestions or comments, please go to [issues](https://github.com/ArtalkJS/Artalk/issues) to let us know at any time.

 ## Stargazers over time